Take your core strength to the next level while also protecting the low back.

 What If My Shoulder Hurts During Side Planks?

-Since you have a lot of your weight on one arm, it’s common to have shoulder discomfort during side planks.
 If you’ve had previous shoulder pain (or impingement), be cautious with normal side planks.
-In fact, if you’ve had a shoulder injury in the past, you may want to avoid side planks altogether and opt for the second option below:
+In fact, if you’ve had a previous shoulder injury, you may want to avoid side planks altogether and opt for the second option below:

 Option 2: Side Lying Leg Raise: Lay on your side with one hand in front of you and a pillow underneath your head.
 Keep your body in a straight line and raise your legs.
 Hold for 10 seconds.
 Repeat five times each side.